1960s Orange Glass Table Lamp

-Materials: Crystal “incamiciato” orange and white mouth blown glass, metal socket.
+Materials: Crystal “incamiciato” orange and white hand blown glass.
+Some small brass parts.
+Metal socket.

 Height: 30 cm / 11.81”

 Electricity: 1 bulb E27, 1 x 60 watt maximum, 110/220 volt.